Ecuadorian–Peruvian War: La Tina–Macará Front

-The La Tina–Macará Front was comprised from the Quebrada de Pilares, to La Tina and Chinchipe, was in charge of the Peruvian 8th Light Division, under the command of Colonel EP César A. Salazar Cartagena.
+The La Tina–Macará Front, extending from the Quebrada de Pilares to La Tina and Chinchipe, was the responsibility of the Peruvian 8th Light Division, under the command of Colonel EP César A. Salazar Cartagena.

 Battle of Macará

 According to Peruvian accounts, Macará had a large number of Peruvians, who saw themselves targeted by the Ecuadorian population.
 On July 25, news reached Peru that the Peruvian Consulate had been stoned and the Peruvian coat of arms dragged away.
-The Peruvian military authorities of La Tina protested and asked for explanations, sending a sergeant and two soldiers to receive an answer after a two-hour ultimatum.
-They were greeted with a burst of machine gun fire, killing the sergeant and wounding the two soldiers.
-According to Ecuador, the coat of arms fell off on its own, and was moved by the consul himself.
+The Peruvian military authorities of La Tina protested and asked for an explanation, sending a sergeant and two soldiers to receive an answer after a two-hour ultimatum.
+They were greeted with a burst of machine-gun fire which killed the sergeant and wounded the other two soldiers.
+According to Ecuador, the coat of arms fell off on its own and was moved by the consul himself.
 Following the event, news did reach Peru on the alleged events, but Ecuadorian authorities managed to communicate with the Peruvian consul, who offered to explain the events to the Peruvian side.
-However, hours later the consul had instead abandoned the city along with his family.
-The Ecuadorian side also disputed the reasoning behind the provocations by the Ecuadorian side, as it was well known that Peruvian troops had organized themselves near the city, and news had reached the area of the events taking place in El Oro province.
+However, hours later the consul instead abandoned the city along with his family.
+The Ecuadorians also disputed the reasoning behind the provocations by the Ecuadorian side, as it was well known that Peruvian troops had organized themselves near the city, and news had reached the area of the events taking place in El Oro province.

 Prior to the battle, the civilian population was evacuated, with some volunteers remaining to assist the Ecuadorian Army.
-Fire began to be exchanged by both sides at 2 p.m. and Peruvian Commander César Yánez, head of the 7th Cavalry Regiment, supported by a company from the 19th Infantry Battalion and a battery from the 8th Artillery Group, crossed the river on July 28 and took Macará, with little opposition from the Ecuadorian side.
+Fire was exchanged beginning at 2 p.m.
+Peruvian Commander César Yánez, head of the 7th Cavalry Regiment, supported by a company from the 19th Infantry Battalion and a battery from the 8th Artillery Group, crossed the river on July 28 and took Macará, encountering little opposition.
 Later, with the support of the company commanded by Captain Fernando del Risco, the Ecuadorian Army remnants in nearby Vado Limón were also defeated.
 The town was subsequently occupied by Peruvian forces, looted, and vacated two days later, when the Peruvian troops returned to their emplacements.

-Battles of Cazaderos, Progreso and Huasimo
+Battle of Cazaderos, Progreso and Huasimo

-On July 29, the Ecuadorian border outposts of Cazaderos and Progreso were attacked by Peruvian troops, but the attack was repelled by Ecuadorian troops.
-In the nearby Ecuadorian Huasimo outpost, Peruvian and Ecuadorian troops also saw battle, where Ecuadorian troops had to retreat, leaving behind weapons and equipment.
+On July 29, the Ecuadorian border outposts of Cazaderos and Progreso were attacked by Peruvian troops, but the attacks were repelled.
+At the nearby Ecuadorian Huasimo outpost, Peruvian and Ecuadorian troops also fought; the Ecuadorians had to retreat, leaving behind weapons and equipment.